 There are many, many good reasons to insist that your renters take out insurance policies, and no good reasons why they shouldn’t.
 That’s especially true when you consider that such a requirement costs you nothing, and is incredibly inexpensive for your tenants.

-Through our partners at Real Protect, ISC is able to offer tenant liability policies for under five dollars per month.
+Through our partners at Real Protect, Rent Perfect is able to offer tenant liability policies for under five dollars per month.
 If your tenants want to add protection for their own personal property, they can sign up for that coverage for small additional charge.
 Best of all, having tenants register through our portal takes less than a minute, and requires nothing from you so long as you already have your property set up in our system.
 You will even be notified in the event that your tenant tries to cancel their policy for any reason.

 You can’t ever predict what kinds of crazy things might happen in the future, but you can take the steps to be protected against the unforeseen.
 Insist that everyone who rents from you take out a liability policy at a minimum.
 Then, when the phone rings and it’s a lawyer you weren’t expecting to hear from, you’ll know you’re protected.